Game and Tournament Rules

 • Manhattan Beach elementary schools may enter one or more teams

-• Free Agents may request assignment to a specific team, but may be assigned to a team by the tournament director to balance out participation
+• Free Agents may request assignment to a specific team, but may be assigned to a team by the tournament director to balance out participation.

-• Other exceptions may be made by the tournament director upon request
+• Other exceptions may be made by the tournament director upon request.

 • Each participant shall be eligible to play for only one squad throughout the day, including in any playoff or championship game, even if the school or group with which that player is affiliated provides more than one team.
 Penalties against a second team using a player are in the discretion of the umpires and tournament director, and may include declaration of forfeit.